 - Do NOT take more than the recommended dose or use for longer than prescribed without checking with your doctor.

-- Lab tests, including urine volume, blood electrolyte levels, or kidney function, may be performed while you use desmopressin solution.
+- Lab tests may be performed while you use desmopressin solution.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Use desmopressin solution with caution in the ELDERLY and in CHILDREN; they may be more sensitive to its effects, especially water overload.
-Signs of water overload may include severe or persistent nausea or headache, vomiting, or unusual weight gain.
+- Use desmopressin solution with caution in the ELDERLY and in CHILDREN; they may be more sensitive to its effects, especially fluid overload and low blood sodium levels.
+Carefully follow the fluid intake instructions given to you by your doctor.